‘Going with the flow’

 I also loved how Charlie and I had little moments of communication.
 He had a great sense of humour and some classic facial expressions – which I often would mimic and exaggerate, and we’d have a ‘conversation’ with the different facial expressions.

 One thing I found interesting was to know how to communicate to others to not be self-conscious around Charlie when they were communicating with him.
 In many respects it was a one-sided conversation.
-In a conversation between two people without dementia it would be awkward, if there was only one person participating talking.
+In a conversation between two people without dementia it would be awkward if there was seeminlgy only one person participating in the talking.
 I think this awkwardness was transferred when others would try to ‘chat’ with Charlie.

 There were great times where people did recognise his confusion.
 A few times Charlie was convinced that he had to go into a shop or that he had an appointment.
 I had shop assistants pretend along with him and me, saying things like ‘oh yes, your appointment is tomorrow’ or they helped to lead Charlie out as they reassured him.
 And so we would slowly manage to move through the shopping centre or along the road.

 I don’t think I ever thought Charlie ‘wasn’t there’, though I did not know him before he had advanced dementia, I just acknowledged that this was him ‘now’.